Perfect M&M Cookies:

 Once cool, stack gently in cookie tins lined with wax paper; use more waxed paper to separate the layers of cookies.
 Perfect M&M Cookies stay fresh for a good week or more.
 They also freeze well.

 ALANNA's TIPS This dough is so simple but it does take a little extra care to thoroughly mix the ingredients.
 Be sure to really whisk the dry ingredients together well.
 When mixing the wet ingredients, make sure to scrape the mixing bowl often so the butter, sugar, eggs and vanilla really become one, no streaks.
 If needed, scrape the sides and the bottom of the bowl.
 Be sure to fully incorporate the flour.
 At least with a 1970s-vintage Kitchen Aid mixer, this means wiping down the sides three or four times.
 Please don't use European-style higher-fat content butters, the cookies are prone to running and burning.
 Not good!
-Both Kathy and I use Land O' Lakes unsalted butter for baking although I also use Land O' Lakes salted butter with great results.
+Kathy uses Land O' Lakes unsalted butter for these cookies, I use Land O' Lakes salted butter almost exclusively, including for these cookies, with great results.
 When positioning the M&Ms atop the partially baked cookies, use a gentle touch and they'll settle in perfectly.
 If you press, even lightly, the M&M will be buried.
 But!
 If you use mini M&Ms, these need pressing!
 Arrrgh, the details, some times!
 Cookie sheets and ovens do vary in performance and these cookies are fussy about timing.
 Track the exact number of minutes in your own environment so your cookies neither under- nor over-bake.
 If you happen to under-bake a trayful, don't worry, just put it back in the oven for another few minutes, checking after each minute until the color changes.
-I save a perhaps-obvious tip for last: a double batch.
+LOL, I save a perhaps-obvious tip for last: a double batch.

 Alanna Kellogg